We Joined the Navy: Production

-The film was based on a 1959 novel by John Winton, a pseudonym for Royal Navy Lieutenant Commander John Pratt.
-In early 1959 producer Daniel Angel bought the film rights as a vehicle for Kenneth More.
+The 1959 novel of the same name was written by John Winton, a pseudonym for Royal Navy Lieutenant Commander John Pratt.
+He based the character of Robert Badger on Captain John Ronald Gower, whom he had served under in the Royal Navy.
+In early 1959, producer Daniel Angel bought the film rights as a vehicle for Kenneth More.

 Angel was blacklisted by cinema chains in England for two years for selling his films to television.
 We Joined the Navy was his comeback film.
 "They held out longer than I thought they would," said Angel.
 "The reasons for the unbanning are unspecified.
 I was just made to understand that if I produced films, the exhibitors would consider showing them."

 In 1961 Daniel Angel signed a deal to produce a number of movies for Associated British of which this was to be the first (West 11 was the second).

 More made it after his attempts to star in a film based on the book White Rabbit fell through.
 He called We Joined the Navy "the funniest script I've ever read" and said "it will be the I'm Alright Jack of the navy."

 Toyes said Dirk Bogarde did a cameo as a favour to More and Danny Angel.
 "He was wonderful," said the director.
 "He came down, he only had had one very short scene to do, there were lots and lots of little cameo parts.
 And he never put a foot wrong, never had to have another tape, just came in and did it and had gone in about half an hour."

 Filming started on 1 May 1962 on location in Villefranche-sur-Mer, near Nice and Monaco, on board the Royal Naval College, Dartmouth, and as well as at ABPC Elstree Studios.

 The film's sets were designed by art director John Howell.
 It was shot in CinemaScope by cinematographer Otto Heller.

 It was Mischa Auer's first English language film in a number of years.

 Toye later said "the first half" of the film with "the boys being at Dartmouth and then being accepted for the navy and taking their various jobs and being, they became the three midshipmen... all that worked splendidly."
 However she said in the second half "it all took a funny turn and it became a bit political and by that time the mood of the film was comedy and it just, I don’t think it worked really.
 But it was the most fantastic cast."